 - Active Minds: We receive grant funding to be able to offer Active Minds presentations free each month on the 4th Thursday at 1:00 PM.
 These are hour long lectures on topics of interest.
 Please sign up in advance.
 We are the only south Denver location for Active Minds programming.
 Learning is a lifelong adventure.
 Topics are promoted in the newsletter.

 - Discovery Hour: These are quarterly programs where we “bring an experience” to the Senior Center, especially designed for those unable to go on trips but available to anyone.
 Each program will be unique – either hands-on or interactive – and always something new to learn about, see or experience.
 They are typically at 1:00 PM on a Thursday and will be promoted in the newsletter.

 - Drama Workshops: These highly interactive workshops focus on all different aspects of “drama” – from reader’s theater to musicals to improve and everything in between.
 Each class stands on its own and no experience is needed.
-At this time, they are just for fun, although performances may be added at a later time.
+They perform once in the Spring and once in the Fall, and occasionally around town.
 The program is run by Drama in Progress.

 - Learn a Craft Class: We hold these classes occasionally to teach participants how to do a specific craft, with all materials supplied.